 Default protection through locked deposits

-On-Chain Reputation
+Reputation Tracking

-Portable history across all pools
+Portable history across all pools (off-chain during MVP, on-chain in future)

 Transparent Queues